nickytonline/www.nickyt.co/src/posts/impressions-of-polywork-3pbp.md

 It's early days for Polywork, but the future is bright. **If you're looking to showcase your work, consider Polywork.** ✨  Once you get access, give me a follow at [timeline.iamdeveloper.com](https://timeline.iamdeveloper.com).

-*I don't have an infinite supply, but if you need an invite code, [drop me a DM on Twitter](https://twitter.com/nickytonline).*
+I don't have an infinite supply, but if you need an invite code, **yolo-2021** is good for 100 invites. 😎

 *[This post is also available on DEV.](https://dev.to/nickytonline/impressions-of-polywork-3pbp)*